Music Theory, M.M.

 This degree program is accredited by the National Association of Schools of Music (NASM).

 Areas of Specialization:

-The master's program in Music Theory is organized into a series of small seminars, with an emphasis on developing strong analytical skills and the application of music theory in the academic environment.
+The Master's program in Music Theory is organized into a series of small seminars, with an emphasis on developing strong analytical skills and on the application of music theory in the academic environment.
 The program's primary purpose is to prepare majors for further academic studies at the doctoral level.

 The program prepares students for various careers related to music, and for further academic and musical training at the doctoral level.